patrickbwarren/transam-triton/TRIMCC.md

 ```
 To load this into the emulator use the `-t EXAMPLE_TAPE` command line
 option, and then from within the emulator load the tape file using the
-'I' Monitor command with the correct tape header name (listed below).
+monitor 'I' command with the correct tape header name (listed below).
 These tape binaries can also be concatenated into a single master tape
 binary with `cat *_TAPE > TAPE` for instance.
 This master tape can be
 loaded into the emulator with the `-t` option,and the code you want to
 load picked out by using the 'I' command with the appropriate tape
 header.
 Compilation of all these example and the creation of a master
 tape is implemented as a `make tapes` target in the Makefile.
 To run
-these codes in Triton, use the 'G' Monitor command, with the starting
+these codes in Triton, use the monitor 'G' command, with the starting
 address `1602`.

 [`hex2dec_tape.tri`](hex2dec_tape.tri) (tape header `HEX2DEC`) -- convert a